amreenshahid-creator/SYSC3110_UNO/README.md

 - Special action card functionality (Reverse, Skip, Wild, Wild Draw Two)
 - Current game state display
 - Scoring system, and winner declaration
+We have also tested the following the functionalities in each Class to ensure they are working correctly.
+A detailed description of what the tests will actually test are written as javadoc comemnts in the test files.

 Planned Future Enhancements and Milestone Tasks: